Procedures

 Ablation

-• The pt is under GA (takes a while to set up)
+• Pt is under GA (takes a while to set up), only bring the tube in once anaesthetist has the pt under!

 • 2 blueys on table (catch blood/prep solution from femoral access)